 Archetypal Correspondence

-What is an archetype and how do they correspond to life and other things?
 Better yet, why are the extract bottles different colors with days of the week on them?

-The evolution of western thought from Plato on has grappled with that previous question in its search for lasting threads of meaning throughout the halls of time.
-Although there are many ways to describe these concepts or energies, one of the simplest ways would be that archetypes are universal forces.
-Ones that affect matter and psyche.
-Behavioral patterns throughout all dimensions influenced by these overarching characteristics.
-As if an all pervading sentience was conducting the mixture of influences on every scale.
-A way of grouping the cosmic tendencies of natures flow.
+Evolution of western thought from Plato on has grappled with that previous question in its search for lasting threads of meaning throughout the halls of time.
+Although there are many ways to describe these concepts, or energies, one of the simplest ways would be that archetypes are universal forces.
+Ones that are related to, and concerned with matter, as well as psyche.
+Behavioral patterns throughout all dimensions of experience influenced by these overarching characteristics.
+A proverbial new set of lenes for taking in perceptions, and to witness life through.
+Basically a way of grouping the cosmic tendencies of natures flow.
+Primordial instincts, transcendent first principles, Gods or basic constituents of the psyche

-Taking a closer look at each of the 7 we can see and feel a theme arise in the character of each archetypal influence in whatever kingdom we may be talking about.
-Be that herbal, mineral, metal, animal, celestial, and internal.
+Taking a look at each of the 7 we can see and feel a theme arise in the character of each archetypal influence in whatever kingdom we may be talking about.
+Be that herbal, mineral, metal, animal, fungal, celestial, and internal.
+Here is a brief overview of some archetypal correspondences throughout several facets of our reality.
+I will list the classical planet and then the metal, chakra, organ, day, color, concept, element, and state of mind associated with each.

 Sun: